 Chancellor’s Faculty Excellence Program

-The Sustainable Energy Systems and Policy Cluster is designed to address energy issues in order to provide a strong foundation for future education and research in energy.
-This faculty cluster serves as a catalyst by filling four critical gaps in NCSU’s previously existing expertise: energy economics, energy and environmental policy, energy-focused life cycle assessment, and energy systems engineering.
-This cluster provides the capability to assess technology and policy options through an assessment that considers relevant technical, economic, environmental and socio-political factors.
 In addition to exploring the broader implications of technology deployment, cluster faculty also analyze the potential effects of top-down energy policy.
-Comprehensive evaluation of competing policy alternatives is critical, as they may have divergent effects on the U.S. economy, technology deployment, and the environment.
+Comprehensive evaluation of competing policy alternatives is critical, as they may have divergent effects on the U.S. economy, technology deployment and the environment.
 Such research is consistent with the NC State strategic plan, which focuses on addressing societal grand challenges.

-Cluster Coordinators
+Cluster Coordinator

 Joe DeCarolis (Civil, Construction, and Environmental Engineering)